-With car travel an inertia grows on me.
+With car travel, inertia grows on me.
 And I enjoy it as long as we don’t continuously stop, but keep going on.
 It helps if there is good music playing or good conversation flowing, that I only need to hear and not contribute to.
-If it cloudy or raining I even get tempted to open my eyes and stare bleakly out of the window.
-And sometimes, when there is less traffic and its night time, you might even find me with the hint of a smile watching the lights gleam in the distance.
+If it is cloudy or raining I even get tempted to open my eyes and stare bleakly out of the window.
+This can be nice, however, when the sun is shining into the car, it’s not as enjoyable.
+The sun can make the car heat up, and it can be difficult to sit comfortably without the sun shining into your eyes.
+However, when there is less traffic and its night time, you might even find me with the hint of a smile watching the lights gleam in the distance.
 Or staring with unseeing appreciative eyes out of the moon roof (that I had to literally fight with the salesman to get installed in my car).

-At this point you might be wondering why am I rambling about all this when this post is supposedly about a trip around Seattle.
+At this point, you might be wondering why am I rambling about all this when this post is supposedly about a trip around Seattle.
 You are right and this is about such a trip.
-Only, the two hour road trip from Seattle to Leavenworth, a town modelled on the old German villages, makes you thoughtful.
+Only, the two-hour road trip from Seattle to Leavenworth, a town modeled on the old German villages, makes you thoughtful.

-In all the hustle bustle of everyday life, specially with the added excitement of a holiday and day trip, I almost never have a chance to just lie back and think.
-So, I was extremely surprised when half hour out of Seattle on US-2 East I started to feel a growing calm inside.
-The tall pine trees lining the roads gets denser and houses grow sparse, and your mind gets clearer.
+In all the hustle bustle of everyday life, especially with the added excitement of a holiday and day trip, I almost never have a chance to just lie back and think.
+So, I was extremely surprised when half an hour out of Seattle on US-2 East I started to feel a growing calm inside.
+The tall pine trees lining the roads get denser and houses grow sparse, and your mind gets clearer.

 The winding roads are often single lanes of slowed down traffic, but when the journey is so beautiful why bother worrying about reaching the destination?
 Luckily, I had quite a few songs downloaded on my phone, because soon enough we lost network and after the initial panic it added to the sense of peace.
 It was me and my solitary traipse inside my mind.